 Civil engineering students are often interested in learning about Society Scholarships and Society Fellowships.
 The following information will help you better understand tuition assistance offered by ASCE.
 If you have questions not addressed here, please contact

 Scholarships are for undergraduate students, provided they have at least one semester or quarter of study in the next academic year; fellowships are for graduate students.

 If I am graduating from high school and will be a freshman in the fall, can I apply for a scholarship?

-1-800-548-ASCE (2723).
+1-800-548-2723.
 Membership is free, but requires the name of your university, degree you are studying for, and your expected graduation date.
-Annual renewal is not automatic; you must call annually to renew.
+Annual renewal is not automatic; you must call annually to review.

-What is good standing?
-You are in good standing when your ASCE Student Membership is considered active -- you are a current college student and have renewed your Student Membership.
+You are in good standing when your ASCE Student Membership is considered active – you are a current college student and have renewed by Student Membership.

 Yes.
 You must be an ASCE Student Member in good standing at the time of application and award.

 You should review the rules for all Society Scholarships to determine the ones closest to your interest area.
 If, for example, you are interested in bridges, you should consider applying for the Eugene C. Figg, Jr. Civil Engineering Scholarship, provided you meet all other criteria.
 Water supply or environmental engineering students should consider applying for the

 John Lenard Civil Engineering Scholarship.